Mimic safely extracts maintenance data

-But it also contains valuable data that can be used to inform maintenance decisions when deciding what assets are safe to operate and those assets reaching the end of their useful and safe life.
+- The propulsion platform management system onboard the Royal Navy’s (RN) nuclear submarine is used to inform maintenance decisions when deciding which assets are safe to operate and which assets are reaching the end of their safe and useful life.

 - Containing confidential and valuable data, the RN required a tool that would retain the control system’s integrity and be able to safely extract data whilst remaining secure and intact.